 Amazon states the metric is based on “how well you drive sales by stocking popular products and efficiently managing on-hand inventory”.

 Scores range from zero to 1,000.
-A score above 400 indicates that your business is excelling whilst a score below 350 indicates that there are issues and you should take action to improve your score.
+A score above 500 (previously this was 350 and 400) indicates that your business is excelling whilst a score below 450 indicates that there are issues and you should take action to improve your score.

 Amazon has not revealed exactly how IPI scores are calculated.

-From 1 July 2018, Amazon may limit access to storage for sellers with an Inventory Performance Index below 350.
-Sellers who maintain an index score of 350 or greater will have unlimited storage for standard size and oversized items.
+Amazon may limit access to storage for sellers with an Inventory Performance Index below its minimum threshold.
+Sellers who maintain an index score of 500 or greater will have unlimited storage for standard size and oversized items.

 FBA seller and blogger, Stephen Smotherman discusses what the Amazon FBA Inventory Performance Index metric is further in the video below.